Invariance of non-vanishing of first $l^p$-cohomology under $L^q$-Measured Equivalence: Introduction

 \section{Introduction}

-\textit{Measure equivalence} (ME) is an equivalence relation on finitely generated groups introduced by Gromov in \cite{Gro93}, as a measure-theoretic analogue of quasi-isometry (QI).
-The first detailled study of ME was performed in the work of Furman \cite{Fur99a} in the context of ME-rigidity of lattices in higher rank simple Lie groups. \textit{$L^p$-measure equivalence} ($L^p$-ME) is defined by imposing $L^p$-condition on the \textit{cocycle maps} arising from a measure equivalence relation.
-Such integrability condition first appeared in Margulis's proof of the normal subgroup theorem for irreducible lattices \cite{Ma79}.
-Orbit equivalence (OE) is a natural concept of equivalence between two group actions on probability spaces.
-Orbit Equivalence is closely related to Measure Equivalence and $L^p$-orbit equivalence is defined in a similar way as it is defined for Measure Equivalence.

-$L^p$-orbit equivalence or $L^p$-measure equivalence is an emerging area in the overlap geometric group theory and measured group theory. the main question in $L^p$-measured group theory is of the following type :
+\textit{Measure equivalence} (ME) is an equivalence relation on countable groups introduced by Gromov in \cite{Gro93}, as a measure-theoretic analogue of quasi-isometry (QI).
+The first detailled study of ME was performed in the work of Furman \cite{Fur99a} in the context of ME-rigidity of lattices in higher rank simple Lie groups. \textit{$L^p$-measure equivalence} ($L^p$-ME) is defined by imposing an $L^p$-condition on the \textit{cocycle maps} arising from a measure equivalence relation.
+Such integrability condition first appeared in Margulis's proof of the normal subgroup theorem for irreducible lattices \cite{Ma79}. $L^p$-measure equivalence is an emerging area in the overlap geometric group theory and measured group theory.
+The main question in $L^p$-measured group theory is of the following type :